Elastic Security vs IBM Security QRadar comparison

 Elastic Security vs. IBM Security QRadar

-Elastic Security is ranked 5th in Log Management with 59 reviews while IBM Security QRadar is ranked 6th in Log Management with 198 reviews.
+Elastic Security is ranked 5th in Security Information and Event Management (SIEM) with 59 reviews while IBM Security QRadar is ranked 4th in Security Information and Event Management (SIEM) with 198 reviews.
 Elastic Security is rated 7.6, while IBM Security QRadar is rated 8.0.
 The top reviewer of Elastic Security writes "A stable and scalable tool that provides visibility along with the consolidation of logs to its users".
 On the other hand, the top reviewer of IBM Security QRadar writes "A highly stable and scalable solution that provides good technical support".
-Elastic Security is most compared with Wazuh, Splunk Enterprise Security, Microsoft Sentinel, Microsoft Defender for Endpoint and CrowdStrike Falcon, whereas IBM Security QRadar is most compared with Microsoft Sentinel, Splunk Enterprise Security, Wazuh, LogRhythm SIEM and Sentinel.
+Elastic Security is most compared with Wazuh, Splunk Enterprise Security, Microsoft Sentinel, Microsoft Defender for Endpoint and CrowdStrike Falcon, whereas IBM Security QRadar is most compared with Splunk Enterprise Security, Microsoft Sentinel, Wazuh, LogRhythm SIEM and Sentinel.
 See our Elastic Security vs. IBM Security QRadar report.

-See our list of best Log Management vendors, best Endpoint Detection and Response (EDR) vendors, and best Security Orchestration Automation and Response (SOAR) vendors.
+See our list of best Security Information and Event Management (SIEM) vendors, best Log Management vendors, and best Endpoint Detection and Response (EDR) vendors.